Chapman’s peak

 This moderately difficult 3-hour hike begins at Chapman’s Peak Parking Area.
 Make your way to the checkpoint for motorists.
 The sign points to the beginning of the hike.
 The route is very well maintained and easy to follow, paved with sandstone rocks most of the way.
 The slopes even out near the top, turn right and keep going towards Noordhoek along a slowly rising trail.
 You will reach the summit of Chapman’s Peak.
 The scenery is spectacular.
 Around the first peak, you will see Hout Bay.
 Further on you will see great views of Fish Hoek, Noordhoek Beach, and even Gordon’s Bay and Table Mountain on clear days To the south is Cape Point and Kommetjie can be seen.

 A fairly difficult hike connects Chapman’s Peak and Silvermine.
 It takes about 6 hours to complete.
 This is not a circular route and transport will be needed.
 To access Drive toward Noordhoek, turn right into Silvermine Road, and then right at the T-junction into Noordhoek Main Road (M6).
 Pass the Noordhoek Village Centre on your right, and two paddocks on your left before taking a left into Avondrust Circle.
 At the second road, Beach Road turn right and follow the marked signs to the beach parking lot.
-The route ascends from Noordhoek Beach to Chapman’s Peak, descends the other side, and then climbs back up again before the final descent down to the Silvermine dam in Silvermine-west.
+The route ascends from Noordhoek Beach to Chapman’s Peak, descends to the other side, and then climbs back up again before the final descent down to the Silvermine dam in Silvermine-west.
 While there are some steep parts of this hike, most of the slopes are gradual.
 Accompanied children from ages 10 and up are allowed to do this hike and dogs are also welcome.

 Take a virtual drive over Chappies